-April 26, 2017 – Top five ways to protect against builder and new home construction problems, by Andy May, COO AAFMAA Mortgage Services.
-Receiving phone calls over the last thirty years regarding builder and lender shenanigans, Andy May has seen just about everything.
-Here, Andy May describes how military families can insulate themselves when building a new home.
+April 26, 2017 – Top five ways to protect against builder and new home construction problems, by Anthony Powell, Vice President of Operations AAFMAA Mortgage Services.
+Receiving phone calls over the last thirty years regarding builder and lender shenanigans, Anthony Powell has seen just about everything.
+Here, Anthony Powell describes how military families can insulate themselves when building a new home.

 The primary method of insulation is to make certain the military mortgage family has selected the right team.
 Too often, military families select one person and then trust everything recommended.
 Questions regarding marketing service agreements (or controlled business arrangements), contract law, fiduciary responsibility, and of course money are limited to the one person selected.
 Other team members (Realtor, Lender, Appraiser, Attorney, Insurance) should not be selected by the one person.
 Ask for multiple names and select the right team.